iloveicedgreentea/GoWatchIt/readme.md

         // much slower but more accurate as it will get the actual codec playing
         // will also compare denon and plex to ensure correct codec is playing (sometimes plex will incorrectly transcode. might be a shield bug) (not ready)
         "useavrcodecsearch": false,
-        "denonip": "",
+        // optional if not using above field "denonip": "",
         "denonport": "23",
-        // tell plex to stop if the playing codec does not match expected like when it transcodes atmos for no reason "stopplexifmismatch": true
+        // tell plex to stop if the playing codec does not match expected like when it transcodes atmos for no reason
+        // requires denon AVR above
+        "stopplexifmismatch": true
     },
     // what to use for signal source
     "signal": {
+      // true if you want to pause plex until hdmi sync is done "enabled": true,
-        // jvc, envy, or name of the binary sensor (see readme), or you can specify seconds to wait like "13" "source": "jvc",
+        // jvc, envy, or name of the binary sensor (see readme), or you can specify seconds to pause for like "13" "source": "jvc"
-        // true if you want to pause plex until hdmi sync is done "waitforhdmisync": false
     },
     "main": {
         "listenport": "9999"